 I stumbled upon a service - CoPilot- that provided personal trainers/coaches that can help clients achieve their fitness and health goals, online.
 I didn’t need a gym, home workout equipment, or even a bench.
 After finding the right trainer, Jared, I told him about my circumstances and what I wanted out of our session.

 Jared whipped up a fantastic exercise program for me.
 He understood that stamina and joint pains were an issue for me and decided that the best path wasn’t to use weights but to use bodyweight and cardio exercises.
 I’d be lying if I said it wasn’t hard or that I didn’t seriously consider quitting.
 Because it was and I did.
 Multiple times.
 But he was very motivational and had a unique way of spurring me on to do one more rep.

 Working out while managing what can be a physically debilitating condition is and continues to be difficult.
 However, without Jared to help me, I never would have reached my goals.
 I was able to start playing basketball again.
 I was able to mow my lawn, go hunting, and camping again.
 And yes, when playing with my dogs, I was able to get up off the floor without any issues.

-I’m not saying that without Jared or the company he works for, I wouldn’t have been able to recover and live the life I loved before Lyme Disease.
-What I am saying is that having them as a partner, a friend, and a coach made it much easier and frankly enjoyable.
+I’m not saying that without Jared or the company he works for, I wouldn’t have been able to recover and live the life I loved before Lyme disease.
+I am saying that having them as a partner, a friend, and a coach made it much easier and, frankly, enjoyable.
 Do yourself a favor and don’t settle for the circumstances life throws at you.
 Be proactive!